TimeDelta/learning-to-learn/README.md

 ## Inspiration
 - Mitigating human influence in the learning paradigm and model architecture enough to support the other goals likely requires the use of an evolutionary approach
-  - Unfortunately, whether the approach works for our purposes is also highly dependent on how it is implemented and what degrees of freedom it allows.
+  - Unfortunately, whether the approach works for our purposes is also highly dependent on how it is implemented and what parameter types in what ratios it allows.
 - Key fact: Biological neurons are able to modify their genetic expression (methylation and acetylation) based on the accumulation of environmental cues (usually over the course of minutes to hours) like when a specific neurotransmitter binds to a receptor in the cell wall (this can happen every time cells involved in a synapse communicate)
   - See [46](#references) and [47](#references)
-  - In other words, they have many more degrees of freedom and a larger variety of types of DoF that they can utilize for learning than what we currently simulate
+  - In other words, they have many more parameters and a larger variety of parameter types that they can utilize for learning than what we currently simulate
 - Guiding Principle: Assuming a system can self-improve, increasing the diversity of computational bases on which the system can rely is likely to increase the probability that the system will be able to reach a better value for itself along a given dimension (efficiency, accuracy, etc.) by increasing the variety of options in the search space, which allows more possible combinations of tradeoffs at the cost of a combinatorial increase in search space size (which will be mitigated later).
 - The underlying computational mediums of the human brain and modern computers are different enough that we know there will be differences in the software that is optimal along some dimensions but we aren't sure exactly what or where those differences and dimensions will be plus predicting them is made even more difficult by the fact that we don't fully understand the brain and by the fact that modern digital computer hardware architecture is still changing and for certain uses, might even be supplanted by the use of quantum computing or neuromorphic hardware, which require new programming paradigms.